NYULibraries/dlts-epub-manager/README.md

 em$ quit
 ```

-Note that it is not possible to rewrite the `epub_library.json` file sitting on
+Note that it is not possible to rewrite the remote `epub_library.json` file sitting on
 the dev server.
-The rewrite is always local.
+The `epub_library.json` file rewrite is always local.
 Thus, in this use case, the user
 presumably switched the local repo `/home/somebody/dl-pa-servers-epub-content/`
-to `develop` branch before running the `epub_library.json` command.
+to `develop` branch before running the `readium-json` command.

 Rewriting the `epub_library.json` file for a local instance of ReadiumJS viewer
-would have involved changing the `readiumJsonFile` option in `local.conf` from
+would have involved changing the `readiumJsonFile` option in `local.conf` from the
-`/home/somebody/dl-pa-servers-epub-content/` to something like
+path to the repo copy `/home/somebody/dl-pa-servers-epub-content/epub_library.json`
+to the path of the library content directory of a locally installed ReadiumJS viewer:
-`/var/www/html/readium-js-viewer/cloud-reader/epub_content/epub_library.json`.
+e.g. `/var/www/html/readium-js-viewer/cloud-reader/epub_content/epub_library.json`.

 ---